Kostyarnouk/tic-tac-toe-game/README.md

 - Playable Tic Tac Toe game with two players.
 - Tracks scores for Player A, Player B, and Draws.
 - Displays a message when a player wins or when the game is a draw.
+- First player to win 3 rounds is the overall winner.
 - Reset button to start a new game.
-- Favicon added for a polished look.
+- Favicon added for a presentable look.

 ## How to Play
 1. Open the `index.html` file in a web browser.